Deadlifts: they’re efficient, easy to scale, and some of the most available workouts at your local gym.

 But is lifting heavier weights worth the fat gain?
 Are you only increasing your deadlift to inevitably hide your muscles behind a horrible layer of fat?

-The Answer: Cutting
+The Answer: A Cutting Program

 Cutting is when you reduce your caloric intake so you can burn fat quickly.